kjswedberg/kjswedberg.github.io/week3.md

 While being introduced to the Eaton project, I was given a quest to fnd out about deadband data triggered events.
 Deadband is described as the domain of imput values that result in the output being zero.
 Having a high deadband can create issues.
 Based off the Allied Valve Inc. link below, some issues that can result with having a high deadband include having higher possibilities of having oscillations in the control loop and errors from load disturbances.

 [https://alliedvalveinc.com/troubleshooting/common-control-valve-problems-watch/](https://alliedvalveinc.com/troubleshooting/common-control-valve-problems-watch/)

+## Wednesday, June 3, 2020
+This morning, I worked on proofreading the document that I started writing yesterday about how a Shelly 1PM power meter can be used to collect data.
+I added a section that summarizes some of the data that the Shelly 1PM collects and to show links where the user can find specifications and information about device.

+I have not yet determined how to access the time that is associated with each measurement that is outputed using the command terminal.
+One possible solution is configuring a custom NTP server for the Shelly 1PM and then retriving the time from that.
+However, there may be different delay times for the Shelly to output the data and for the time to be retrieved from the server.
+This might make syncing the time with the data point difficult.